IdioticProgramApe/IdioticProgramApe.github.io/_posts/2025-10-31-unreal-multithreaded-rendering.md

 The reason for `RHICommandListImmediate` being singleton is we need to make sure that the RHI commands submitted from render thread get executed in the order that we expect.
 Eventually all the RHI commands will be recorded within `RHICommandListImmediate`, then sent to RHI thread to execute.

-Render thread can dispatch the commands multiple times within 1 frame, in order to guarantee the order of the tasks created on RHI thread unchanged, when a new tasks gets created, the previous task will be set to the new task's dependency.
+Render thread can dispatch the commands multiple times within 1 frame, in order to guarantee the order of the tasks created on RHI thread unchanged, when a new tasks gets created, the previous task will be set as the new task's dependency.

 ```mermaid
 ---